Doro Theou: Singles

 The album wasn't widely promoted due to Katy's pregnancy and released only three of fourteen songs becoming singles to radio stations with music videos, directed by Giorgos Gkavalos, and gained massive airplay.
-The songs "Anisos Agonas", "Pos Fovamai Na Sou Po", "Eisai O Erotas Pou De Pernaei" and "Fleva" were not released as singles, but had good airplay.
+The songs "Anisos Agonas", "Ano Kato", "Eisai O Erotas Pou De Pernaei" and "Fleva" were not released as singles, but had good airplay.

 "Doro Theou"

-"Doro Theou" was the lead single and released on 23 June 1999.
+It was the lead single and released on 21 June 1999 and became a massive hit.
 Filming took place in advance of the album's release with the album cover art being shot at the same time.
 Due to her pregnancy, Katy's body is not visible for the duration of the video.

 "Agkires"

-"Agkires" was the second single and released on 4 August 1999.
+"Agkires" was the second single and released on 2 August 1999.
 It was filmed on a Greek island and became one of the summer hits.
 Similar to the first single, Katy's body was hidden.

 "Aponomi Dikaiosinis"

-"Aponomi Dikaiosinis" was the third and last single and released on 29 September 1999.
+"Aponomi Dikaiosinis" was the third and last single and released on 27 September 1999.
 It's the only music video from the album to show Katy's body.